michellevit/Production-Planner/README.txt

--Connect to QuickBooks API (ensure folder permissions are correct) -Create a local .env file with the credentials listed in lines 10-16 -if uploading to git: create a .gitignore file with the text '.env' inside
+-Connect to QuickBooks API (ensure folder permissions are correct) -Create a local .env file with the credentials listed in lines 10-16 -if uploading to git: create a .gitignore file with the text '.env' inside Developer Scripts:
+-npm start: Runs the app in the development mode (open http://localhost:3000 to view it in your browser) -npm test: Launches the test runner in the interactive watch mode (see the section about running tests for more information) -npm run build: Builds the app for production to the build folder -npm run eject: This is a one-way operation - once you eject, you can't go back -Learn more in the 'Create React App' documentation.

 ----------
 4. Resources: